Borussia Dortmund sign Man Utd target Haaland in cut-price €20m deal | Goal.com

 The Norwegian sensation, linked with Manchester United, Juventus and RB Leipzig among others, will join his new team-mates on January 3 after moving for a reported €20 million (£17m/$22m).

-Haaland, 19, has plundered 28 goals in 22 games for Salzburg this season, including eight in six in the Champions League group stage.
+Haaland, 19, has plundered 28 goals in 22 games for Salzburg this season, including eight in six in the Champions League group stages.

 “I had intensive discussions with the club’s management, especially with Hans-Joachim Watzke, Michael Zorc and manager Lucien Favre,” Haaland told Dortmund’s website.